One bowl of fufu can explain a war.

 5. Enantia chlorantha (African Yellowwood)

 Bright yellow inside, this bark is a warrior’s ally.
-Used for malaria, infections, and inflammation, it kept men working in farms, fishing, and hunting strong against disease.
+Used for malaria, infections, and inflammation, it kept men strong in farms, fishing, and hunting.
 Bro, this is your shield bark—protection in harsh conditions.

-African Yellowwood bark traditional African medicine for infections and malaria
+African Yellowwood bark used in traditional medicine for infections and malaria

 Did You Know?
 Prunus africana bark became so valued for prostate health that it sparked a global trade—making it one of Africa’s most economically important medicinal trees.